Aliases for TBL1X Gene

 GeneCards Summary for TBL1X Gene

 TBL1X (Transducin (Beta)-Like 1X-Linked) is a Protein Coding gene.
-Diseases associated with TBL1X include ocular albinism.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with TBL1X include Ocular Albinism.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Gene Expression.
 GO annotations related to this gene include transcription factor binding and transcription regulatory region DNA binding.
-An important paralog of this gene is THOC3.
+An important paralog of this gene is TBL1Y.

 UniProtKB/Swiss-Prot for TBL1X Gene